Cala Luna Boutique Hotel & Villas

 Tamarindo, Guanacaste, Costa Rica

 Located on the outskirts of Tamarindo town, in the province of Guanacaste in the northern Pacific region of Costa Rica.
-Cala Luna is just steps from Langosta Beach (40 meters), and is within a short walking distance of many restaurants, shops and nightlife.
+Cala Luna is just steps from Langosta Beach (40 metres), and is within a short walking distance of many restaurants, shops and nightlife.